Publication and Project Research

 1989 | The Recruitment and Employment of Indonesian Seafarers

-Dissertation submitted in part fulfillment for the award of the degree of Master of Science in International Shipping of the Council for National Academic Awards (C.N.A.A.) at University of Plymouth (previous name Polytechnic South West) in October 1989.
+Dissertation submitted in part fulfilment for the award of the degree of Master of Science in International Shipping of the Council for National Academic Awards (C.N.A.A.) at University of Plymouth (previous name Polytechnic South West) in October 1989.

 A total of 8 (eight) hypotheses were tested in conjunction with the results obtained from the data analyses.

-The research was supervised by late Prof. David H. Moreby, PhD, FNI, Extra Master
+The research was supervised by late Prof. David H. Moreby, PhD, FNI, Extra Master.

-Academic Research -University / Prifysgol Caerdydd (UK)
+Academic Research - University / Prifysgol Caerdydd (UK)

 1988 | Ports and Hinterland Transport System in Indonesia